 We are aware however, that in certain parts of the City of Rochester the unemployment rate for some populations may be as high as 40%.
-The overall poverty rate for the city is 33%, which ranks us 5th poorest in the top 75 metropolitan areas, and 2nd poorest in the US for cities of our size.
-In the nine county Rochester region, 41% of the people in poverty live in the City of Rochester.
+The overall poverty rate for the city improved slightly from 33% to 32.6%, which ranks us 3rd poorest among the top 75 metropolitan areas, and 1st poorest in the US for cities of our size.
+In the nine-county Rochester region (1,205,941 population, 157,030 in poverty), 41% of the people in poverty live in the City of Rochester.

-The top five largest employers in the Rochester area are University of Rochester/Strong Medical Center (UR/SMC), Rochester Regional Health System, Wegmans Food Markets, Inc., Paychex Inc., and Rochester Institute of Technology.
+The top five largest employers in the Rochester area are University of Rochester/Strong Medical Center, Rochester Regional Health System, Wegmans Food Markets, Inc., Paychex Inc., and Rochester Institute of Technology.
 UR/SMC continues to be the largest employer, as the Rochester region economy continues to transition from an economy which was heavily based on manufacturing decades ago to one with a greater emphasis on education, health services, and professional/business services.
-The University of Rochester was responsible for 29,003 jobs.
-A significant share of the University's growth has occurred at the University of Rochester Medical Center as Strong Health extends clinical service penetration beyond the metropolitan area and UR/SMC expands its research facilities and total employment.
+The University of Rochester was responsible for 29,820 jobs.
+A significant share of the University's growth has occurred at the University of Rochester Medical Center as Strong Health extends clinical service penetration beyond the metropolitan area and URMC expands its research facilities and total employment.